Jezebel: In popular culture

 Jezebel, it was you, Jezebel, it was you!

 Paulette Goddard starred as Jezebel in the film Sins of Jezebel (1953).

-Claude Demetrius refers to Jezebel in the fourth verse of the No. 1 hit single, Hard Headed Woman released as a single (1958) by Elvis Presley.

-The Faces 1971 song "Stay with Me" includes the line, "I hear you're a mean old Jezebel".

 David Byrne and Brian Eno's 1981 album My Life in the Bush of Ghosts includes the song "The Jezebel Spirit", featuring clips of the exorcism of a Jezebel spirit.

-In Margaret Atwood's The Handmaid's Tale (1985) and its Hulu adaptation, Jezebel's is the name of a brothel where women are forced to work as prostitutes for the totalitarian and theocratic Republic of Gilead.

-Sade's 1985 album Promise includes the track "Jezebel", written by Sade Adu.
+English band Sade's 1985 album Promise includes a song titled "Jezebel".

 The Natalie Merchant song "Jezebel" was released on the 10,000 Maniacs 1992 album Our Time in Eden and later performed acoustically on the 1993 live album MTV Unplugged (10,000 Maniacs album).

 The 1995 KMFDM song "Juke Joint Jezebel" is the band's most well-known song with around three million copies sold.

 In 2000, the Puerto Rican pop singer Ricky Martin released his song, "Jezabel" [sic], on his sixth studio album, Sound Loaded.
 The song is about a character who seduces famous men and then sells the story to paparazzi.

-The underground rapper Dizzee Rascal in his 2003 album boy in da corner features a song named "Jezebel".
+British electronic music project Recoil's 2000 album Liquid includes a song titled "Jezebel".

 The popular historian Lesley Hazleton wrote a revisionist account, Jezebel: The Untold Story of the Bible's Harlot Queen (2004), presenting Jezebel as a sophisticated queen engaged in mortal combat with the fundamentalist prophet Elijah.

 Iron & Wine included a song "Jezebel" on his 2005 EP Woman King.
 It contains many references to the biblical Jezebel, in particular the dogs associated with her death.

 The Jezabels is an Australian indie rock band founded in 2007.
 The band's name is based on the biblical character, whom one band member describes as "misunderstood or misrepresented" and "an example of how women are really wrongly presented".